Frequently Asked Questions

 Is there a parent orientation meeting?

-We have Parent/Volunteer Orientation sessions throughout the spring and early summer.
-Please refer to the chapter calendar for days and times.
-Also, our Executive and Program Directors are available to speak with parents about the program and any special events.
+We do not have Parent/Volunteer Orientation sessions but our Executive and Program Directors are available to speak with parents about the program and any special events.

 Are we required to participate in fundraising?